independentreserve/websockets/README.md

 # Independent Reserve - WebSockets

-For more details on Independent Reserve's WebSockets API, please refer to [API Documentation](https://www.independentreserve.com/api#websockets)
+For more details on Independent Reserve's API, please refer to [API Documentation](https://www.independentreserve.com/api)

 ## How to connect